 Your username and password for these discussion forums are unique to the forums.
-Your forum login information is separate from your My Adventure Cycling login information, and your login info for the Cyclosource online store.
-You will need to create a separate login for each of these.
-However, to make things a bit easier, you can use the same email and password for all three accounts.
+Your forum login information is separate from your My Adventure Cycling login information.
 Also, please note that your login information for the forums is not connected to your Adventure Cycling membership number.
 We apologize for any inconvenience caused.

 We have blocked registrations from several countries because of the large quantities of spam that originate there.
-If the forum denies your legitimate registration, please ask our administrator for an exception. webmaster@adventurecycling.org will need your IP address, which you can find at many web sites, including http://whatismyipaddress.com.
+If the forum denies your legitimate registration, please ask our administrator for an exception.
+Send an email to webmaster@adventurecycling.org and we will follow up with you.

 This section allows you to view all posts made by this member.
 Note that you can only see posts made in areas you currently have access to.